ArkEcosystemArchive/docs-legacy/docs/cookbook/deployer/setup.md

 scp -r bridgechain@51.141.3.209:~/ark-bridgechain ~/ark-node
 ```

 **Note: You will have to change the username and IP to the auto-forging node you’re copying from.
-You will also have to change the path you’re copying from if you chose to install the bridgechain somewhere different.**
+You will also have to change the path you’re copying from if you chose to install the BridgeChain somewhere different.**
 :::

 ::: tip Navigate to the Node folder